 One such project was consulting the community around an application regarding Wembley Point in Brent, to completely re-clad the exterior of the building and to permit a change of use on 15 floors from office to hotel.

 Built in the 1960s Wembley Point was, by birth, special.
 With a triangular floor plate she was, and remains, counter to what most developers prefer which are straight up lines and right angles.
-Her other notable feature is that she is one of the only brutalist buildings in London which Alex, the account handler on this project, doesn’t make rude noises about.
+Her other notable feature is that she is one of the few brutalist buildings in London which Alex, the account handler on this project, doesn’t make rude noises about.

 An extensive pre-submission community consultation, which at its height reached 1882 homes in the surrounding area, saw the application passed through under officer delegated powers.